DevExpress/dotnet-eud/README.md

 This article explains how to clone DevExpress End-User documentation sources and how to create your own documentation websites and help files for projects based on DevExpress technologies.
 It also provides links to a sample pre-built website and PDF files.

-> If you require End-User documentation for **v17.1 and earlier** you can download previous versions in CHM and PDF formats from at https://www.devexpress.com/Support/Documentation/download.xml?platform=user-dev-docs.
+> If you require End-User documentation for **v17.1 and earlier**, you can download previous versions in CHM and PDF formats from https://www.devexpress.com/Support/Documentation/download.xml?platform=user-dev-docs.
 >
 > For **Developer Documentation with API Reference** see [https://documentation.devexpress.com](https://www.devexpress.com/Support/Documentation/).